Soviet submarine K-222: Armament, sensors and fire control

-The submarine's primary armament consisted of 10 P-70 missiles in individual tubes between the inner and outer hulls forward of sail.
+The submarine's primary armament consisted of 10 P-70 missiles in individual tubes between the inner and outer hulls forward of the sail.
 The tubes were positioned upwards at an angle of 32.5 degrees.
 As the missile used four solid-propellant boosters, it could be launched underwater at a maximum depth of 30 m.
 No more than five missiles could be fired in one volley and the second volley could be fired three minutes later.
 The narrowness of the bow compartment prevented K-222 from being fitted with more than four 533 mm torpedo tubes, although she stowed eight reloads for them.
 The torpedoes could be fired down to a depth of 200 m.

 The massive cylindrical Rubin MGK-300 sonar system occupied the nose of the lower inner hull and measured 6 m in diameter and 3 m in height.
 It was fitted with both active and passive transducers and was intended to detect carrier battle groups at long ranges.
 It would transmit the data to the missiles for its initial targeting.
 Locating targets accurately was initially limited to about 50 km with the missiles requiring a mid-course update if attacking targets further away.
 Later upgrades to the sonar allowed it to extend its range to the full 70 km limit of the P-70 missiles.
 Once fired, the submarine did not have to provide any further targeting data as the missile was equipped with a radar of its own.
 K-222 was also fitted with an Albatros RLK-101 search radar (NATO reporting name: Snoop Tray) and a Molniya (NATO reporting name: Pert Spring) satellite-communications system.